create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 Returns a new `MFMatrix4d/f` field initialized with the values from the specified iterable.

+#### **fromArray** (values: number []): MFMatrix4d/f

+Creates a new field of the corresponding type initialized with the values from the specified flat array.
+The array length must be multiple of the components size of one element.

 ### Instance Creation Method(s)

 #### *mfMatrix4d/fObjectName* = new **MFMatrix4d/f** (*... values: SFMatrix4d/f []*)